A Study on Transformer Configuration and Training Objective

 The results on language tasks are reported in Table~\ref{nlp:table:main}.
-Under the same pre-training and fine-tuning settings, models with Bamboo configurations outperform BERT by a large margin.
+Under the same pre-training and fine-tuning settings, models with Bamboo configurations outperform BERT significantly.
 Bamboo-L achieves the best performance in Table~\ref{nlp:table:main}.
 Compared with BERT-L, our Bamboo-L wins on 7 out of 8 datasets, and surpassed BERT-L by 1.1 points on average.
-It is also notable Bamboo configurations can outperform baselines on both large datasets (\eg MNLI) and small datasets (\eg CoLA).
+It is also notable Bamboo can outperform baselines on both large datasets (\eg MNLI) and small datasets (\eg CoLA).